-

 Gandhiji wanted women to be in the forefront of the freedom struggle, by introducing charkha, he made millions of women economically independent in a male dominated society, but the feminist organizations will not spare him.

 If everyone loves to spread hate against the other, why are we opposing hate speech when that is target against us?
-This is time for us to get out of this deep Hypocrisy.
+This is time for us to get out of this deep Hypocrisy. - Recently I was in Bali, Indonesia for the assembly of democracy.
+Bali is famous for tourism, but it is also a place where you can find a lot of intercultural togetherness.

 In Bali one can see that the minority communities are not discriminated.
 You will be surprised to notice Hindu Muslim mix in the same name.
 One person, Mr. Ibrahim Krishna, a Muslim friend, was part of our conference.
 Ram, Krishna and Sita are very common even among Muslims.